uiuc-sst/g2ps/README.md

 ## Acknowledgments

-This project was funded from 2016-2019 as part of the <a [LanguageNet](http://www.isle.illinois.edu/sst/research/darpa2015/index.html).
+This project was funded from 2016-2019 as part of the [LanguageNet](http://www.isle.illinois.edu/sst/research/darpa2015/index.html).
 Phonetisaurus G2Ps were trained using the lexicons listed here, and the lexicons in the LanguageNet.
 Some languages had other sources: